 I’m not what you’d call a “fitness freak.”
-I’ve spent enough time in gyms to know how the machines work and experience the sensation of building up a sweat, and I like to do t’ai chi.
-I also live on a San Francisco hill, so I get an aerobic jolt just walking home from the subway.
+I’ve spent enough time in gyms to know how the machines work and experience the sensation of building up a sweat, and I practice t’ai chi regularly.
+I also do a fair bit of walking around my neighborhood.
 But working out for its own sake is not really my idea of a good time.
 My disenfranchisement with exercise goes way back.
 All throughout school, I was the kid who got picked on in phys. ed. classes—the last one chosen for teams, the slowest in races, the kid who couldn’t do a chin-up if his life depended on it.
 The shared trauma of phys. ed. embarrassments from high school strengthened my bond with my wife.
-When we were first dating, I asked her how she felt about exercise, and she replied, “My motto is: ‘no pain, no pain.’”
+When we were first dating, I asked her how she felt about exercise, and she replied, “My motto is: ‘no pain, no pain.'”
 A woman after my own heart.

-A few years ago I stumbled across an ad that made me laugh: it was one of those Charles Atlas comic-book ads from the 1930s.
+A number of years ago I stumbled across an ad that made me laugh: it was one of those Charles Atlas comic-book ads from the 1930s.
 You know the basic idea: the skinny 97-pound weakling gets sand kicked in his face at the beach, but he can’t stand up to the bully so he loses the girl.
 Then he sends for Mr. Atlas’s program and one frame later, he’s admiring his new body in the mirror.
 He goes back to the beach, decks the bully, and gets the girl.
 The ad then goes on to show a photo of a smiling Charles Atlas with the caption “The World’s Most Perfectly Developed Man.”
-The reason I laughed at the ad was not just that it reflected a long-forgotten advertising style or that Atlas looked goofy in his leopard-skin briefs; I laughed because the ad was on a Web site, and after almost 70 years, the program was still being sold.
+The reason I laughed at the ad was not just that it reflected a long-forgotten advertising style or that Atlas looked goofy in his leopard-skin briefs; I laughed because the ad was on a website, and after the better part of a century, the program was still being sold.
 Curiosity got the better of me and I sent in my US$50.
 (The price has since gone up slightly, to $54.95.)

 Pages of History